 HELP STOP CHILD SEXUAL ABUSE IN BOLIVIA!

-When Brisa was 15 years old, an adult cousin started raping her, and used more violence to keep her silent.
+When Brisa was 15 years old, an adult cousin started raping her and used more violence to keep her silent.
 Fifteen years later, Brisa’s abuser has still not been brought to justice.
 Unfortunately, her case is not unique in Bolivia, which has one of the highest rates of sexual violence against women and children in South America, but one of the lowest reporting rates.
 And like victims worldwide, children in Bolivia face incredible obstacles in seeking justice.

-In July 2014, we began a partnership with Brisa de Angulo - a survivor of sexual abuse - and her organization, A Breeze of Hope (Fundación Una Brisa de Esperanza), to address the alarming rates of child sexual abuse and incest in Bolivia and gaps in the law that allow it to continue.
+In July 2014, we began a partnership with Brisa de Angulo - a survivor of sexual abuse - and her organization, A Breeze of Hope (Fundación Una Brisa de Esperanza), to address the alarming rates of child sexual abuse and incest in Bolivia and the gaps in the law that allow it to continue.
 Together, along with the Human Rights Advocacy and Litigation Clinic at Rutgers Law School and the law firm of Hughes Hubbard & Reed we are pursuing litigation and advocacy in support of Bolivia’s girls.

 Help us make sure that Bolivia follows through on its promises and obligations to its women and girls!